 Just 3 km from Lamego, the little rustic church at São Pedro de Balsemão is said to be the oldest in Portugal.
 Built in the 7th century by the Christian Visigoths before the arrival of the Moors, it was restored in the 17th century and left largely untouched ever since.

 The church of the first Cistercian monastery at São João de Tarouca, 17 km from Lamego, was founded in 1139.
-Its painting of St Peter by Grão Vasco is a national treasure.
+Its painting of St Peter by Grão Vasco is considered a national treasure.